-Or I determine that I shall not be silent in praises of the holy body, taking him by the hand, he immediately rose up: so that all who were present, on seeing the things that had taken place, gave immense thanks to God.
+Oly Anianus to be sure, seeing the adversities that had befallen, ran with all haste from afar to him who had fallen, making <the sign of>the cross of the Lord.
+And when he saw him who had fallen brought down to the cruelty of the point of death, imposing the banner of the cross upon his mouth and also <his> body, taking him by the hand, he immediately rose up: so that all who were present, on seeing the things that had taken place, gave immense thanks to God.
 To be sure that craftsman, without any pain, ascended again to the place from which he had fallen.
-But thou, O Lord, have mercy upon us.